 \subsection{Ward correspondences}

-The Ward correspondence (cf.~\cite{Ward:sdg}) for degree zero bundles over the minitwistor space of a projective surfaces is completely straightforward.
-It applies to vector bundles or principal bundles (with affine algebraic structure group) over $Y$ which are trivial on minitwistor lines, or, more generally, to fibre bundles $\cE\to Y$ such that $\cE\restr{\hat x} \cong \hat x\times H^0(\hat x,\cE)$ for any minitwistor line $\hat x$.
-Let $\cE$ be such a fibre bundle and let $E$ be the fibre bundle over $N$ whose fibre at $x\in N$ is $H^0(\hat x,\cE)$.
-This is equipped with a connection whose parallel sections along geodesics are given by elements of the corresponding fibre of $\cE$.
-Conversely, any connection on a fibre bundle $E$ over $N$ is flat along any geodesic, and hence the spaces of parallel sections along geodesics define a fibre bundle $\cE$ over $Y$.
-This fibre bundle is trivialized along $\hat x$ by the parallel extensions of any nonzero element of $E_x$, and this identifies $\cE\restr{\hat x}$ with $\hat x\times H^0(\hat x,\cE)$ provided that any holomorphic map from $\CP1$ to $E_x$ is constant, which certainly holds if $E_x$ is a vector space or an affine algebraic variety.
+The Ward correspondence (cf.~\cite{Ward:sdg}) for degree zero bundles over the minitwistor space of a~projective surfaces is completely straightforward.
+It applies to vector bundles or principal bundles (with af\/f\/ine algebraic structure group) over $Y$ which are trivial on minitwistor lines, or, more generally, to f\/ibre bundles $\mathcal{E}\to Y$ such that $\mathcal{E}|_{\hat x} \cong \hat x\times H^0(\hat x,\mathcal{E})$ for any minitwistor line $\hat x$.
+Let~$\mathcal{E}$ be such a~f\/ibre bundle and let $E$ be the f\/ibre bundle over $N$ whose f\/ibre at $x\in N$ is $H^0(\hat x,\mathcal{E})$.
+This is equipped with a~connection whose parallel sections along geodesics are given by elements of the corresponding f\/ibre of~$\mathcal{E}$.
+Conversely, any connection on a~f\/ibre bundle $E$ over $N$ is f\/lat along any geodesic, and hence the spaces of parallel sections along geodesics def\/ine a~f\/ibre bundle $\mathcal{E}$ over $Y$.
+This f\/ibre bundle is trivialized along $\hat x$ by the parallel extensions of any nonzero element of $E_x$, and this identif\/ies $\mathcal{E}|_{\hat x}$ with $\hat x\times H^0(\hat x,\mathcal{E})$ provided that any holomorphic map from ${\mathbb{C}}{\rm P}^1$ to $E_x$ is constant, which certainly holds if $E_x$ is a~vector space or an af\/f\/ine algebraic variety.

-\begin{prop} There is a bijective correspondence between vector bundles with connection on $N$ and vector bundles on $Y$ which are trivial on minitwistor lines. \end{prop}
+\begin{prop} There is a~bijective correspondence between vector bundles with connection on $N$ and vector bundles on $Y$ which are trivial on minitwistor lines. \end{prop}

-Notice that, in the case of (degree zero) line bundles, this construction reduces to the Penrose transform of $H^1(Y,\cO_Y)$, which is the cokernel of $\d$ from functions to $1$-forms.
+Notice that, in the case of (degree zero) line bundles, this construction reduces to the Penrose transform of $H^1(Y,\mathcal{O}_Y)$, which is the cokernel of ${\rm d}$ from functions to $1$-forms.

-Given a vector bundle $\cE$ which is trivial on minitwistor lines, the Penrose transform above may be generalized to cohomology with values in the tensor product of a locally homogeneous bundle with $\cE$ (or any bundle constructed from $\cE$): one simply couples the corresponding differential operators to the connection on $E$ (these operators are all strongly invariant~\cite{CSS:bgg} and so can be coupled naturally to connections).
+Given a~vector bundle $\mathcal{E}$ which is trivial on minitwistor lines, the Penrose transform above may be generalized to cohomology with values in the tensor product of a~locally homogeneous bundle with $\mathcal{E}$ (or any bundle constructed from $\mathcal{E}$): one simply couples the corresponding dif\/ferential operators to the connection on $E$ (these operators are all strongly invariant~\cite{CSS:bgg} and so can be coupled naturally to connections).
 The same idea applies to principal bundles via the associated bundle construction.